-If we cancel your membership for any of the reasons described above, we have the right to keep a proportion of the money you have paid under this agreement to cover any reasonable costs we have had to pay.
+If we cancel your membership for any of the reasons described above, we have the right to keep a proportion of the money you have paid under this agreement to cover any reasonable costs we have incurred.
 We will also not accept any future applications you make for membership at the Club.

 Failure to Pay your Membership Fees

 We may refer any missed payments, including any future payments that are due as part of your contract (for example, payments you owe for the rest of the initial period or for the notice period), to a debt-collection agency and this may have an adverse impact on your credit rating.

 If you fall behind with your membership payments for more than 30 days, we will charge you an administration fee of £50.
 We also reserve the right to charge an administration fee of £10 for each missed payment.

 Cancelling your direct debit does not mean you have given us notice to end your membership.
-You must give us written notice as described in Sections 2 and 9.
+You must give us written notice as described in Section 2.

 Feedback and Complaints